-Several studies have shown that consuming ginger can decrease the production of inflammatory markers, according to a 2019 review in the journal Evidence-Based Complementary and Alternative Medicine.
-It's also been linked to a decrease in stiffness and pain for arthritis patients, as well.
+Several studies have shown that ginger can decrease the production of inflammatory markers, according to an August 2019 review in Evidence-Based Complementary and Alternative Medicine.
+It's also been linked to a decrease in stiffness and pain in people with arthritis.

-Ginger has also been used throughout history to settle upset stomachs, and it may also have cardiovascular benefits.
-Try whole ginger or ginger extract in tea, or add it to Asian or Indian recipes for a potent, spicy kick.
+The root has also been used throughout history to settle upset stomachs, and ginger may also have cardiovascular benefits.
+Try whole ginger or ginger extract in tea, or add it to your recipes for a potent, spicy kick.

 9. Dark Chocolate

-Cocoa is a favorite ingredient in dessert and junk foods, which are often high in sugar and saturated fat.
-But by itself, cocoa contains powerful antioxidants and anti-inflammatory compounds, says Black.
+Cocoa is a favorite ingredient in desserts, which are often high in sugar and saturated fat.
+But by itself, cocoa contains powerful antioxidants and anti-inflammatory compounds, Black says.

-The best way to get those beneficial compounds, Black says, is to choose dark chocolate with at least 70 percent cocoa content.
-In one study, published in the International Journal of Preventive Medicine in 2018, type 2 diabetes patients who consumed small pieces of 84-percent dark chocolate every day lowered levels of inflammation in their blood more than patients who did not have daily chocolate.
+The best way to get those beneficial compounds is to choose dark chocolate with at least 70 percent cocoa content, Black says.
+In a small October 2018 study in the International Journal of Preventive Medicine, people with type 2 diabetes who enjoyed 1 ounce of 84 percent dark chocolate every day lowered levels of inflammation in their blood more than those who did not have daily chocolate.

-"An anti-inflammatory diet should include lots of fruits and vegetables, and the best thing to do is to eat a wide variety," says Black.
+"An anti-inflammatory diet should include lots of fruits and vegetables, and the best thing to do is to eat a wide variety," Black says.
 And berries should be a big part of that: Not only are these tiny fruits low in calories and high in antioxidants, but they also contain anti-inflammatory properties as well.

-An August 2017 study in the journal Nutrients, for example, found that strawberry consumption at 50 grams (about a quarter cup) a day for 12 weeks reduced pain and inflammatory markers in adults with obesity and osteoarthritis.
-Although the study was small, containing only 17 people, the authors concluded that dietary strawberries "may have significant analgesic and anti-inflammatory effects" on this population.
+An August 2017 study in Nutrients, for example, found that eating about a quarter cup of strawberries every day for 12 weeks reduced pain and inflammatory markers in adults with obesity and osteoarthritis.
+Although the study was small, containing only 17 people, the authors concluded that dietary strawberries may have analgesic and anti-inflammatory effects on this population.